Pete Lynch (musician)

 Lynch plays bass, guitar, keyboards and percussion.

 Early life

-Pete Lynch was born in Silver Spring, Maryland on March 31, 1980.
+Pete Lynch was born in Silver Spring, Maryland, on March 31, 1980.
 He is the son of an English teacher and a Czech dissident and university professor, who fled Czechoslovakia in 1968.
 Growing up in a highly musical family, Pete discovered his love for music early.
-At six, he purchased his first album, "The Who - Live at Leeds" and began learning his first chords from his dad, a former guitarist in a Czech underground band.
+At six, he purchased his first album, "The Who – Live at Leeds" and began learning his first chords from his dad, a former guitarist in a Czech underground band.
 Pete soon moved on to the bass guitar.
-At the tender age of eleven, he founded his own band and played his first concerts.
+At the age of eleven, he founded his own band and played his first concerts.

 Musical style

 Pete Lynch has been compared to the young Peter Gabriel and his musical style is considered alternative rock.
 He plays many of the instruments featured on his recordings himself.